Post Reply Post Thread

 A Branded Zone (or BrandZ) is a particular kind of Zone that has all of the abstraction features of a Zone with the added ability to run non-native OS APIs: http://www.opensolaris.org/os/community/brandz/

-The lx Branded Zone allows you to run binaries that make Linux API calls.
 Support for the lx BrandZ is currently limited to RedHat or CentOS (the “community” version of RedHat).
-Any OS that uses the Linux 2.4.1 kernel should work but all of the documentation and support are around RedHat/CentOS.
+Any OS that uses the Linux 2.4.21 kernel should work but all of the documentation and support are around RedHat/CentOS.
 Red Hat did an odd thing in that their kernel is not a complete implementation of the Linux 2.6 kernel but it’s not stuck at 2.4 either.
-Many of the 2.6 features, with the big exception of 64-bit support, are in RedHat/CentOS. srcds works just fine under this kernel, but if Valve ever uses any of the APIs that aren’t supported this solution won’t work anymore.
-We’d have to switch to Xen, unless Sun ups the version of the Linux kernel supported by the lx Brand.
-There does seem to be user demand for this, though, so we’ll see what happens in the future.
+Many of the 2.6 features, with the big exception of 64-bit support, are in RedHat/CentOS.

 4) How to Install Solaris and a Linux Branded Zone